isomerpages/moh-vaccinegov/pages/faq.md

 					</div>
 				   <div class="tab">
 						<input id="question-1-4" type="checkbox">
-						<label for="question-1-4" class="tab-label">How can I register?</label>
+							<label for="question-1-4" class="tab-label">How do i register for mRNA vaccines?</label>
 						<div class="tab-content">
-							<p>If you are a Singapore Citizen, Permanent Resident, or Long-Term Pass Holders aged 12* and above, you may walk in without an appointment to any Vaccination Centre to receive your first dose of the vaccine.<br><br>
+							<p>Singapore residents and Long-Term Pass Holders aged 12* and above can walk to any Vaccination Centre offering mRNA vaccines, without an appointment.
+Seniors aged 60 years and above may also walk into any of the Polyclinics or participating Public Health Preparedness Clinics to receive their first dose of vaccination, without a prior appointment.<br><br>
-Alternatively, you may still register at vaccine.gov.sg.
-A Short Message Service (SMS) invitation with a personalised booking link to book your vaccination appointments will then be sent to you.<br><br>
+Alternatively, you may register <a href="https://preregister.vaccine.gov.sg/">here</a>.
+A Short Message Service (SMS) invitation with a personalised booking link to book your vaccination appointments will subsequently be sent to you.<br><br>
-If you are aged 60 years and above, you may walk into any of the Vaccination Centres, participating Public Health Preparedness Clinics, or Polyclinics to receive your first dose of vaccination, as well as your booster dose, without any appointment.<br><br>
-*Individuals aged 12 and above for Pfizer BioNtech/Comirnaty vaccine or 18 and above for Moderna vaccine</p>
+*Individuals aged 12 and above for Pfizer-BioNTech/Comirnaty vaccine, or 18 and above for Moderna vaccine</p>
 							</div>
 					</div>
     			<div class="tab">